Show the contribution of pre-colonial trade to the rise/formation of pre-colonial states in Africa.

 7. Spread of Islam:

-Islam spread via trade routes from North Africa to West Africa.
 It promoted unity through a shared language (Arabic) and legal systems (Sharia).
-States like the Sokoto Caliphate rose through Islamic influence and jihad movements led by Uthman dan Fodio.
+States like the Sokoto Caliphate rose through Islamic influence and jihad movements led by Uthman Don Fodio.

 Conclusion: